-They are not only horrifying, but will also make you reconsider ever telling your children there aren't ghosts in their closet (because there actually might be).
+They are not only horrifying, but they will also make you reconsider ever telling your children there aren't ghosts in their closet (because there actually might be).
 What is it that these creepy children know that we don't?
 Can they see something we can't?
-Are they just more willing to reveal their deadly fantasies?
+Are they just more willing to reveal their scary fantasies?
 Do they even understand what they are saying?

 You'll See Grandma Tomorrow

-Where the Dead Babies Go
+Where The Passed Babies Go